TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 - `D51` might belong to departement Gard (30) in OCC - there are no signs at the border and both extensions into OCC are indicated as `D51`.
 However, `D52` had to be in OCC too because it is only connected to `D51` but its number changes at the border.
 Both drafted for Ardèche.

 *FRA-15 - Cantal:*
+- `D16` of departement Lot goes through Cantal (no signs at the border, there is another D16 in Cantal)
+- `D25` crossed the border to Lot and Aveyron multiple times; fully drafted for Cantal
 - `D42` of departement Aveyron extends into Cantal up to `D141`/`D601` junction, see mileposts
 - `D58` routing not clear (OSM vs. GM) and GSV from 2010
 - `D926` Saint-Flour bypass was opened in 2020, new route is `D926` but numbering of old route in unknown (`D921` routing and `D721` eastern extension are just wild guess)